nestjs-doctorGitHub

 2. Register it

-Add the import and reference in src/rules/index.ts:
+Add the import and reference in src/engine/rules/index.ts:

-import { noFoo } from "./correctness/no-foo.js";
+import { noFoo } from "./definitions/correctness/no-foo.js";

 export const allRules: AnyRule[] = [